bluemindset/PDP/ReadME.md

 5. **_NUM_CELLS**: 16

-6. **MONTH_IN_SEC**:  2
+6. **MONTH_DURATION**:  2

+7. **MAX_SQUIRRELS_LAZINESS**: 20

 These constants are defined in `main.h`.
 It is very important to mention that `getCellFromPosition()` which is given by the examiner limits the cells to be only 16.
 The program however can work if that function is changed to support more cells.
-Also, a month lasts about 2 seconds.
+Also, a month lasts about 2 seconds (2000ms).
+The maximum squirrel delay is 20 milliseconds.

 #### Run executable
 After the make command, the program can run via `parapoxvirus` which is located in`\bin`folder: